sugardraw/buildy-backend/README.md

   3. request an estimation(POST): ` http://localhost:3001/api/user/estimation/send `
   4. list all Profesionals(GET): ` http://localhost:3001/api/professional/listAll `
   5. list all Users(GET): ` http://localhost:3001/api/user/listAll `
+  6. login functionality(POST) - the same for professional or users: ` http://localhost:3001/api/login `
   hint: to connect  mLab you need the user and the password.
 Ask me i in slack.
   hint: At the reqBodyExamples JSON-file you can find some data to test